Department’s responsibilities and your rights under the GIPA Act

 It should be noted that the GIPA Act complements other regimes by which the public can access information held by government.
 It does not detract from any other rights of access to information that exist under other legislation or policies.
 Other legislation that may be particularly relevant includes:

-- The Privacy and Personal Information Protection Act 1998, which allows individuals to obtain access to, and to apply for amendment of, information held about them by NSW Government agencies (more details see the website of the NSW Privacy Commissioner).
+- The Privacy and Personal Information Protection Act 1998, which allows individuals to obtain access to, and to apply for amendment of, information held about them by NSW Government agencies (for more information visit the NSW Privacy Commissioner).

-- The Court Information Act 2010, which provides for public access to information held by Courts about judicial proceedings (for more details see the Lawlink website).
+- The Court Information Act 2010, which provides for public access to information held by Courts about judicial proceedings (for more information visit Lawlink).